buzzware/pelican_dev/README.md

 If you've written a popular Flutter routing package, go ahead and steal my ideas.
 I don't really want to be a package maintainer.

-I make no claim of the completeness or quality of this repository, but I intend to use it in production, and develop it as required by the application.
+I make no claim of the completeness or quality of this repository, but I use it in production, and develop it as required by the application.
 This is not the latest version, but I intend to update it from my production app.
 Some intended features are not properly implemented yet.